tevaughan/linear-regression/README.md

  - how to use the linear-regression library, and
  - how to use the linear-regression command-line tool.

-At present, the document does a brief sketch of the mathematics and shows one way to set up the linear regression in Eigen 3.
+At present, the document shows all of the mathematics for the straight-forward, computationally fastest approach.
+Also, the document gives a brief mathematical introduction that leads to the slower, but more numerically robust SVD-based approach.
+While the document does not go into the details of the mathematics for the SVD-based approach, the document does show how to code up the SVD-based linear regression in Eigen 3.

+There is an example application (which generates a figure for the document).
+This application is a fully working implementation of the SVD-based approach to linear regression.

 The library and executable are not written yet.